Validark/rbx-safe-types/README.md

 	Any time you have a type which is less specific than the actual instance, you risk running into property-instance name collisions.
 Thus, rbx-safe-types disallows inferring that accessing non-members are `Instance` types.
 - rbx-safe-types does not assume that indexing arrays results in defined values.
 - rbx-safe-types pulls documentation from https://developer.roblox.com/api-reference and thus has far more documentation.
-- rbx-safe-types sometimes contains better type information.
+- rbx-safe-types sometimes contains better type information about APIs that return dictionaries.
 For example, the fields in [GetFriendsOnline](https://developer.roblox.com/api-reference/function/Player/GetFriendsOnline) which may or may not be undefined can be validated by checking the `LocationType`, which rbx-safe-types has a const enum for.
+- rbx-safe-types is more knowledgable about BrickColor values
+- rbx-safe-types has "real" Roblox Enum object support, meaning one can access `EnumItem.Value`, `EnumItem.Name`, and `EnumItem.EnumType`, as well as `Enum.GetEnums()` and `EnumType.GetEnumItems()`. `EnumItem.Value` is recommended for those concerned with efficiency, and `EnumItem.Name` is obviously better for readability and TypeScript's suggestion prompts.
+	- This allows rbx-safe-types to add `CastsToEnum<EnumType | EnumItem>`, so that TS code can pass strings/numbers into Roblox functions which require Enums.
+At the moment, we are waiting on a TS update which allow us to permit this behavior on property setting.
+	- Goal: At some point I would like to have an optimization built-in to the transpiler to fold `Enum.EnumType.EnumItem.Value` into a constant.
+	- Caveat: As a side effect of TypeScript's type system, if working exclusively with the Enum Objects themselves, you may have to `return error("")` on an extra branch because TS considers any object that looks like a duck to be a duck.
+Thus, Enums are not considered immutable, but their `Value` and `Name` properties are, because strings and numbers are each immutable.
 - rbx-safe-types doesn't have a bunch of internal members of Instances which look like: `_210: never`
 - rbx-safe-types removes 99% of the internal `Rbx_` classes.
 Those that remain now carry the prefix `RbxInternal` instead to avoid confusion for users.
 - rbx-safe-types has more dank documentation: